Norway says Venezuelan talks making progress

 The second round of meetings this week in Norway are part of international efforts to resolve a conflict between Maduro and the U.S.-backed opposition leader Juan Guaidó over who should run the country.

-Norwegian Foreign Affairs Minister Ine Eriksen Søreide provided few details of the talks, but reported progress.
+Norwegian Foreign Affairs Minister Ine Eriksen Søreide provided few details of the talks held behind closed doors, but reported some advance.

 “The parties have demonstrated their willingness to move forward in the search for an agreed-upon and constitutional solution for the country, which includes political, economic and electoral matters,” she said in a statement.